Centre for Development, Environment and Policy (CeDEP)

 - 3 elective modules*

 * including one free choice from across all programmes (subject to approval on the Programme Convenor)

-- Economic Principles [this module must be taken in the first year]
+- Economics and Institutions for Development (P516) [this module must be taken in the first year]

 - One module selected from another programme, with the approval of the Programme Convenor